R/calculateDiscriminantSpace.R

 Reference data projected onto the discriminant space.

-Query data projected onto the discriminant space.
+Query data projected onto the discriminant space (if query_data is provided).

-Mahalanobis distances of query projections.
+Mahalanobis distances of query projections (if calculate_metrics is TRUE).

-Cutoff value for Mahalanobis distance significance.
+Cutoff value for Mahalanobis distance significance (if calculate_metrics is TRUE).

-Cosine similarity scores of query projections.
+Cosine similarity scores of query projections (if calculate_metrics is TRUE).

-The S3 plot method returns a ggplot
+The S3 plot method returns a GGally::ggpairs

-The function performs the following steps for each pairwise combination of cell types:
+The function performs the following steps:

 Constructs within-class and between-class scatter matrices.